ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Lowercase "client", "resource server", "authorization server", and "access token".

 * Consistent update of section numbers for external references.

+* Mentioned that this profile can also use the ACE alternative workflow.

 * Fixes in the IANA considerations.